-The Salto Caxias hydropower project is located on the Iguaçu river between the cities of Capitão Leonidas Marques and Nova Prata do Iguaçu in the state of Paraná, Brazil.
+The Governador José Richa Hydroelectric Plant is located on the Iguaçu River between the cities of Capitão Leonidas Marques and Nova Prata do Iguaçu in the state of Paraná, Brazil.

 Gravity roller-compacted concrete dam

-The powerhouse is 180m long and houses four vertical-shaft 310MW Francis turbines supplied by Kvaerner and four generators supplied by Ansaldo Coemsa.
+180m-long powerhouse features four vertical-shaft 310MW Francis turbines supplied by Kvaerner and four generators supplied by Ansaldo Coemsa.
 Kvaerner and Ansaldo Coemsa formed a consortium to bid for the project and were awarded the contract in December 1995.

 Generators and control systems

 ABB supplied its OCS (Open Control System) for the project.
 The system has 20 distributed programmable controllers connected by a fibre optic network.
-Each controller has specific local functions, including human machine interface (HMI), data management, analysis and storage.
+Each controller has specific local functions, including human-machine interface (HMI), data management, analysis and storage.
 The plant management system includes plant history, automated reports and other functions to support operation and maintenance of the power station.

 The remaining 25% was spread across 26 separate programmes to mitigate the social and environmental impact of the project.
 There was a resettlement programme for 1,000 families, owners and workers on farms in the area now covered by the reservoir.
-This included not only land provision but also investment in healthcare provision, construction of community centres and churches, and road building.
+This included not only land provision but also an investment in healthcare provision, construction of community centres and churches, and road building.